 What is the threat to Stourbridge Green Belt?

-Register in advance to take part in the public consultation:
+REGISTER NOW to take part in the public consultation

 Join one of the local campaign groups which have been set up by local residents.

 Join our email newsletter to keep up to date with events.

 Read up on key documents to keep yourself informed.

 Sign our petition asking Dudley council to do all it can to protect the green belt.